Iraq blacklists Chevron for Kurdish oil deals

 Baghdad retaliated by banning Exxon from an exploration tender in May.

-Chevron followed its larger rival into Kurdistan last week, and Baghdad's action on Tuesday will be closely watched by other oil majors, such as France's Total (TOTF.PA), which is widely expected to be the next to make a Kurdish oil play.
+Chevron followed larger rival Exxon into Kurdistan last week and Baghdad's action on Tuesday will be closely watched by other oil majors, such as France's Total, which is widely expected to be the next to make a Kurdish oil play.

-"In line with Oil Ministry policy based on the constitution, the Oil Ministry announces the disqualification of Chevron company and bars it from signing any deals with the federal Oil Ministry and its companies," the Oil Ministry said in a statement.
+"In line with Oil Ministry policy based on the constitution, the Oil Ministry announces the disqualification of Chevron company and bars it from signing any deals with the federal oil Ministry and its companies," an oil ministry statement said.

-Responding to the ministry's rejection, Chevron highlighted its near-decade-long relationship with Iraq's government, having started a technical assistance program in 2003.

-"Our goal is to help Iraq achieve its objectives for the oil and gas industry by participating in opportunities that meet our investment criteria," Chevron said in a statement.

-Yet whatever the impact on goodwill, Chevron has no material stake in the south to lose at the moment.
-The second-largest U.S. oil company was qualified to take part in Iraq's four oil and gas licensing rounds, but chose not to.
+Whatever the impact on good will, for now Chevron has no material stake in the south to lose.
+The second largest U.S. oil company after Exxon was qualified to take part in Iraq's four oil and gas licensing rounds, but chose not to.

-Chevron has said it will continue to monitor opportunities in both the north and south of Iraq.
+Chevron said it would continue to monitor opportunities in both the north and south of Iraq.
 Iraqi oil officials said the company had shown interest in developing the giant southern Nasiriyah oilfield, which was not offered in any of the tenders.

 THINK TWICE?

-Kurdistan said in June that it expected more oil majors to follow Exxon in the next few months.
-Total, which also has a stake in a project in the south, is widely believed to be close to doing a deal.
+Kurdistan said in June that it expected more oil majors to follow Exxon in the next few months and Total, which also has a stake in a project in the south, is widely believed to be close to doing a deal.

 "Total is waiting for the best time to proceed," said an Iraqi oil executive.
 "After today's announcement, they may think twice."

-As part of its deal announced last week, Chevron is buying the Sarta and Rovi blocks from India's Reliance Industries Ltd (RELI.NS), making it the new partner of Austria's OMV AG (OMVV.VI), holder of the other 20 percent interest.
+As part of its deal announced last week, Chevron is purchasing the Sarta and Rovi blocks from India's Reliance Industries Ltd, where it will be the new partner of Austria's OMV AG, holder of the other 20 percent interest.

-Baghdad has a long-running dispute with the KRG over oil, land and sharing revenues and insists that it has the sole authority to manage oil fields and sign deals in the north.
+Baghdad has a long-running dispute with the Kurdistan regional government over oil, land and sharing revenues and insists that it has the sole authority to manage oil fields and sign deals in the north.

-As well as Total, Norway's Statoil (STL.OL) is looking at KRG exploration blocks, industry sources have said.
-A move into the north by a third big oil name could be a tipping point.
+As well as France's Total, Norway's Statoil is also looking closely at KRG exploration blocks, industry sources have said.
+A move into the north by Total could mean the tipping point has been reached.

+"If Total joins the procession, that will signal the transition from a trickle to a flood."

-(Additonal reporting and writing by Peg Mackey, with additional reporting by Braden Reddall; Editing by Alex Lawler, Anthony Barker and Leslie Adler)
+(Additional reporting and writing by Peg Mackey; editing by Alex Lawler and Anthony Barker)